 Multinational companies implement employee benefits in Spain that are independent of public benefits in order to attract and retain talent.

 All companies have to comply with the collective bargaining agreement’s (CBA) liabilities of application, but many CBA’s have no specific compliance liability.
-CBAs differ significantly by sectors and by benefits.
+CBAs differ significantly by sector and by benefits.
 The benefits in order of importance are accident insurance, life insurance, and a retirement/early retirement scheme.

 Amounts to guarantee under CBA accident or life policies are not usually high, and consequently, companies often implement Voluntary Benefits to provide higher cover.